-“Your prevaricating, Morrison,” the general muttered to himself under his breath, repeating an admonishment his first company commander had often used whenever he felt then 2nd Lieutenant Morrison was hesitating to carry out a particularly odious order.
+“You’re prevaricating, Morrison,” the general muttered to himself under his breath, repeating an admonishment his first company commander had often used whenever he felt the 2nd Lieutenant Morrison was hesitating to carry out a particularly odious order.
 Only the hope that the mere threat of military action against the Arizona Home Guard would be sufficient to cower them overcame his reluctance.
-That Colonel Allen Devin, U.S.M.C. was not the kind of man who could be easily intimidated with nothing more than a threat or a show of force was set aside as Morrison straightened up in his chair, pivoted it around, and called out to his secretary through the open door of his office to put a call through to Lieutenant General Alex Bohrn, commander of the XVIII Airborne Crops.
-“Once you’ve got him on the line, let the DESOPS I need to see him, ASAP.”
+That Colonel Allen Devin, U.S.M.C. was not the kind of man who could be easily intimidated with nothing more than a threat or a show of force was set aside as Morrison straightened up in his chair, pivoted it around, and called out to his secretary through the open door of his office to put a call through to Lieutenant General Alex Bohrn, commander of the XVIII Airborne Corps.
+“Once you’ve got him on the line, let the DESOPS know I need to see him, ASAP.”

 Chapter 12